1992 Washington Huskies football team

 The 1992 Washington Huskies football team was an American football team that represented the University of Washington during the 1992 NCAA Division I-A football season.
 In its eighteenth and final season under head coach Don James, the defending national champion Huskies won their first eight games and took the Pacific-10 Conference title for the third consecutive season.

-Attempting to win a third straight Rose Bowl, the Huskies lost to Michigan by seven points and finished with a 9–3 record.
+Attempting to win a third straight Rose Bowl, the Huskies lost to Michigan Wolverines football team by seven points and finished with a 9–3 record.
 Washington outscored its opponents 337 to 186.

 Dave Hoffmann was selected as the team's most valuable player.
 Hoffmann, Mark Brunell, Lincoln Kennedy, and Shane Pahukoa were the team captains.